Eating Disorder/Disordered Eating

 - Emotional Symptoms:

-- Intense fear of gaining weight or becoming fat.
+Intense fear of gaining weight or becoming fat.

-- Obsession with body shape, size, or appearance.
+Obsession with body shape, size, or appearance.

-- Feelings of guilt or shame related to eating.
+Feelings of guilt or shame related to eating.

-- Low self-esteem often tied to body image.
+Low self-esteem often tied to body image.

 - Behavioral Symptoms:

-- Restricting food intake or skipping meals regularly.
+Restricting food intake or skipping meals regularly.

-- Binge eating, consuming large amounts of food in a short period.
+Binge eating, consuming large amounts of food in a short period.

-- Engaging in purging behaviors such as self-induced vomiting or misuse of laxatives.
+Engaging in purging behaviors such as self-induced vomiting or misuse of laxatives.

-- Excessive exercise aimed at burning calories.
+Excessive exercise aimed at burning calories.

-- Hiding food or eating secretly.
+Hiding food or eating secretly.

 - Physical Symptoms:

-- Rapid weight loss or fluctuations in weight.
+Rapid weight loss or fluctuations in weight.

-- Fatigue, dizziness, or fainting.
+Fatigue, dizziness, or fainting.

-- Menstrual irregularities or loss of menstruation (in females).
+Menstrual irregularities or loss of menstruation (in females).

-- Dry skin, brittle nails, or hair loss.
+Dry skin, brittle nails, or hair loss.

-- Digestive problems, including constipation or bloating.
+Digestive problems, including constipation or bloating.

-What Disordered Eating looks like
+What Disordered Eating may look like

 - A colleague who avoids lunch breaks or is frequently dieting.